top of page

 Stephen Wait - CEO

 Stephen has over 10 years’ experience working with prison leavers.
 While studying for his degree in Criminology he volunteered as a prisoner befriender with a Kent based charity.
 From there he began his career in a residential rehab facility and went on to manage the project he used to volunteer for.
-Stephen has been working at CFG since 2020.
+Stephen has been working at Change for Good since 2020.
 As well as his passion for helping people, Stephen is an avid supporter of West Ham and enjoys travelling.

-Isabella Whiteway – Case Worker
+Isabella Whiteway – Caseworker

 Bella joined Change for Good in November 2024.
 She was led to working in prisons through her training as a therapist but found her true calling was to pursue a career working with prison leavers.
 Her previous experience is in addiction recovery and mental health.
 Bella was drawn to Change for Good as her experience working in prison proved to her the value of a holistic, mentor-led approach to rehabilitation.
 Bella previously studied languages and enjoys connecting with people and learning new things.
 In her spare time, Bella enjoys painting and she is passionate about exploring and encouraging the creative ways that people express, and are curious about, themselves.

-Rebecca Gascoigne – Volunteer Coordinator
+Rebecca Gascoigne – Caseworker

 Our Trustees

-Barbara Maughan - joined the Board of CfG in January 2016.
+Barbara Maughan joined the Board of CFG in January 2016.
 She has acted as Treasurer, and is now Chair.
 After a short period in social work she has worked as an academic for many years, researching issues including childhood conduct problems, juvenile delinquency and crime.
 She is a past trustee of charities providing mediation services and educational provision for young people with emotional/behavioural difficulties.

-Rosalind Hallifax volunteered to take over bookkeeping responsibilities for CfG following her semi retirement as a lawyer and became a director and trustee in April 2020.
+Rosalind Hallifax volunteered to take over bookkeeping responsibilities for CFG following her semi retirement as a lawyer and became a director and trustee in April 2020.
 She has had many years experience as a church treasurer and PCC member, and is also trustee of other charities.
 She is interested in resolving the problems of homelessness including those of former prisoners.

 Revd Allison Waterhouse Is a founding member of the WCCT Board in 2012.
 While working as the Resettlement Chaplain in Wandsworth Prison she was its initiator.
 She worked previously as the Wormwood Scrubs Community Chaplain building up its first volunteer group of mentors.
 She is now researching the spirituality of Christian Prisoners.

-Stephen Breslin joined the Board of CfG in May 2020, having been a volunteer mentor since 2017.
-His background in investment banking and corporate communications.
+Stephen Breslin joined the Board of CFG in May 2020, having been a volunteer mentor since 2017.
+His background is in investment banking and corporate communications.
 As an adviser, he has counselled the boards and management of numerous major companies and has held leadership roles at both international companies and advisory firms.
 He is a past adviser to a national youth mentoring charity.

 Revd Naomi Oates is a Methodist minister serving in the North Kent Circuit.
-She first came into contact with CfG as part of a placement with HMP Wandsworth's chaplaincy team during her ministerial training, during which she became committed to ministry in prisons as a vital facet of the Church's mission.
+She first came into contact with CFG as part of a placement with HMP Wandsworth's chaplaincy team during her ministerial training, during which she became committed to ministry in prisons as a vital facet of the Church's mission.
 She was appointed a trustee in October 2018.
 She is also interested in the need to ensure safe and secure housing for those leaving prison.

-Stuart Blakley was appointed as a Trustee of CfG in May 2020.
+Stuart Blakley was appointed as a Trustee of CFG in May 2020.
 He has volunteered as a mentor for the Charity since 2018.
 Stuart also volunteers at a men’s prison in London.
 He is passionate about the need to support people leaving prison and settling back into the wider community.

 Our Impact